Frank and Anne Warner papers, 1888-2000, bulk 1933-1985

 -

-Accessions November 22 1985, November 22 1985, June 10 1985, 90-046, 2000-0168, and 2018-0056 were merged into one collection, described in this finding aid.
+Accessions described in this collection guide: November 22 1985, November 22 1985, June 10 1985, 90-046, 2000-0168, and 2018-0056, and 2010-0137.

 Processed by Karen Glynn and Schuy Weishaar, March 2004.
-Encoded by Chris Black and Paula Jeannet, completed June 2004.
+Encoded by Chris Black and Paula Jeannet, June 2004.

 Updated to include accession 2018-0056 by Alice Poffinberger, June 2018.